What should I do if my car squeaks while driving?

-A squeaking noise while driving can be caused by several things, from a worn-out cambelt to a dodgy alternator.
+Your car squeaking when driving can be caused by several things, from a worn-out cambelt to a dodgy alternator.
 In our guide to car squeaks, we help you diagnose various problems and explain why it’s so important to look after your vehicle.

-A squeaking noise while driving can be caused by several things, from a worn-out cambelt to a dodgy alternator.
+Your car squeaking when driving can be caused by several things, from a worn-out cambelt to a dodgy alternator.
 In our guide to car squeaks, we help you diagnose various problems and explain why it’s so important to look after your vehicle.

 Why is my car squeaking?

-What should I do if my car is squeaking?
+What should I do when my car squeaks when driving?

 Pay close attention to when and where the sound occurs.
 For instance, does it happen when you start the engine, while the car is idling, when it’s accelerating, turning or when you drive over a bump?